sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-number-properties.md

-# Prefer `Number` static properties over global ones.
+# Prefer `Number` static properties over global ones

 Enforces the use of: